danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

   Python
 * Declaring `entry_points` for zero-dependency coordination between libraries
 * Declaring MIME types to facilitate dispatch by file type
-* Leveraging dask to leave any sub-selection / slicing to downstream code rather than managing it internally
+* Leveraging dask (and other libraries in that space) to leave any sub-selection / slicing to downstream code rather than managing it internally

+This is a good time to be building out I/O tools that return richer data structures.
+Matplotlib is funded to develop a more context-aware data model for matplotlib 4.0, and other libraries like glue which have long had such data models seem poised to benefit as well.

 ## First Prototypes